tldrcode/tldrcode.com/_languages/c.markdown

            FILE *ofp = fopen("output.txt", "w");
            printf("%s %d is an integer, %f is a number\n", str, x, flt);
   Example_Description: opens the file output.txt for writing, then writes the message "Hello 10 is an integer, 34.100000 is a number" followed by a newline character

 - Type: printf
   Description: Special case of the fprintf function, that only interacts with stdout.
+Read information about format strings for more info.
   Syntax: printf ("text");
   Example: printf ("%d", x);
   Example_Description: Writes the value of 'x' to the stdout file.